micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 9.md

-Let each one [give] as he has made up his own mind _and_ purposed in his heart, not reluctantly _or_ sorrowfully or under compulsion, for God loves (He [^b]takes pleasure in, prizes above other things, and is unwilling to abandon or to do without) a cheerful (joyous, "prompt to do it") giver [whose heart is in his giving].
+Let each one [give] as he has made up his own mind _and_ purposed in his heart, not reluctantly _or_ sorrowfully or under compulsion, for God loves (He takes pleasure in, prizes above other things, and is unwilling to abandon or to do without) a cheerful (joyous, "prompt to do it") giver [whose heart is in his giving].